ParthaSarathi-23/Currency-Predictor/README.md

 - `src/`: Includes the Python code for Prediction.
 - `models/`: Stores the trained Random Forest model.
 - `notebooks/`: Jupyter notebooks for data extraction, exploratory data analysis and model development.

+## Note
+I have not given the models.pkl file.Run the colab for the models.pkl file

 ## Dependencies
 Ensure you have the necessary dependencies installed(for colab).
 You can use the following command to install them: